CaptBarbarosa/Multithreading-and-Thread-Synchronization-in-UNIX/README.md

    - Creating and managing threads.

 2. **Concurrency vs Parallelism**
    - Understanding the difference between concurrency and parallelism.
+(You can find this in my PDF notes)

 3. **Joinable and Detached Threads**
    - Managing thread lifecycles: joinable and detached threads.

 4. **Inter Thread Communication**
    - Methods for threads to communicate with each other.
+(You can find this in my PDF notes)

 5. **Notification Chains**
    - Implementing notification chains for thread communication.
+(You can find this in my PDF notes)

 6. **Thread Cancellation**
    - Asynchronous and deferred thread cancellation mechanisms.